ouzibigouzi/Hydroponics/README.md

+# This is a test change from Lukas on 26.06.2023

 # ds-modeling-pipeline

 Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.